 Wittenham Clumps, near Dorchester, are named after the two clumps of 300-year old beech trees which crown Castle Hill and Round Hill - formerly known as 'Mother Dunch's Buttocks'.
 The hills and their panoramic views of South Oxfordshire inspired such artists as the Chilterns' own Paul Nash (1889-1946) who loved to paint these views.

 Choose a Cycle Ride into the Chiltern Hills.
 Download details of three cycle rides, ranging from 11–25 miles.
 All rides start at the Town Hall in Wallingford.
 Each route has been developed and tested by families with novice and more experienced cyclists.

 Enjoy the view from the river: Salter's Steamers operate passenger trips from Wallingford to Reading, calling at Goring, Beale Park and Mapledurham.

-Nuffield Place – 5.4 miles from Wallingford.
-Recently acquired by the National Trust, this is the home of Lord Nuffield, the founder of Morris Motor Cars and one of the most remarkable men of the 20th century.
+Nuffield Place – 5.4 miles from Wallingford was acquired by the National Trust, and was once the home of Lord Nuffield, the founder of Morris Motor Cars and one of the most remarkable men of the 20th century.
 The property has seasonal opening times, so best to check the NT website when planning your visit.